-Otherwise, the Debtor hereby rejects all executory contracts and unexpired leases not listed in Article of the Plan.
+Otherwise, the Debtor hereby assumes all executory contracts and unexpired leases not otherwise expressly rejected in Article VII of the Plan.
 Under the terms of the Plan, the Deadline for Filing a Proof of Claim Based on a Claim Arising from the Rejection of a Lease or Contract is no later than thirty (30) days after the date of the order confirming this Plan.
 Any claim based on the rejection of a contract or lease will be barred if the proof of claim is not timely filed, unless the Court orders otherwise.